After the Failed ERP: Why Manufacturers Are Building Custom Operational Software

 But manufacturing is not a generic business process.
 Every shop has its own version of chaos.
 A plastic drum manufacturer needs dynamic pricing that shifts with resin costs, customer-specific price sheets, and quoting workflows that currently live in plain email.
 A distribution facility for precision metrology equipment needs order prioritization rules that account for government contracts, fiscal year timelines, and tariff calculations that never quite make it into the system.
 An engineered-to-order shop needs a BOM structure that the ERP vendor has never seen before.

 These are not edge cases.
 They are the actual work.
 And when the ERP cannot accommodate them - which it usually cannot without expensive customization - the team builds workarounds.
 Spreadsheets.
 Side databases.
 Manual processes that become so embedded in daily operations that people forget they were supposed to be temporary.
+For operations leaders dealing with this reality, understanding the fractional CTO approach to technology partnerships can help shift from reactive workarounds to proactive system design.

 Gartner and Deloitte report that manufacturing digital transformation spending is on track to reach $1 trillion by 2031, growing 17 to 24 percent annually.
 But a significant portion of that spend historically went to implementations that delivered a fraction of what was promised.
 The question manufacturers should be asking is not “which ERP should we buy?”
 It is “do we need an ERP at all?”